 If the role contains permissions that let a developer deploy services, then you must perform the additional configuration below.

-A user needs the following permissions to deploy new Cloud Run services or revisions:
+A user needs the following permissions to deploy new Cloud Run services, service revisions or jobs, as noted:

 iam.serviceAccounts.actAsfor the Cloud Run runtime service account.
 By default, this is